bitnami/charts/bitnami/postgresql-ha/README.md

 ...
 ```

-You will need to perform the following step first, and then continue with the upgrading:
+You will need to perform the following step first, and then continue with the upgrade:

 ```console
 $ helm upgrade mypg oci://registry-1.docker.io/bitnamicharts/postgresql-ha \